-Upon bathing, we dry off and detergent residue in our towel, may coat our skin with a toxic film.
+Upon bathing, we dry off and detergent residue in our towel, coats our skin with a toxic biofilm.
 It’s likely we’ll follow-up with perhaps lotion, sunblock and many of us need chap-stick.

-Although the sun’s UV rays can target detergent chemical, driving radiation deep into the dermal wall, it’s this UV activity that then may also effect lotions and inflict further skin damage.
+Although the sun’s UV rays can target detergent chemical, driving radiation deep into the dermal wall, it’s this UV activity that then may also effect detergent/lotion and inflict further skin damage.

 Using Rain Laundry Cleaner (bath towels are detergent-free).
 You may find that over a short time, minimizing the skin care products become natural as you notice your skin simply feels better.
 Soft skin, moist lips.
 You’ll smile as you increase vital skin health.

 Back in the late 1940's, there were little worries about laundry detergents.
 Why?
 Not only did they rinse out easier, detergent chemicals were not suspect of basic health concerns.

 Let's go back in time...